ecks0/syx/README.md

 | `nvml`  | Enable nvidia management library support. |

 _Note: `nvml` support requires the nvidia management library at **runtime**, which is usually installed with the proprietary driver.
-Knobs with `nvml` enabled will work just fine when no nvidia library/driver/hardware are present on the system._
+Knobs with `nvml` enabled will work just fine when no nvidia library/driver/hardware are present._

 ## Profiles